 Trismus, also sometimes called lockjaw, is a painful condition in which the chewing muscles of the jaw become contracted and sometimes inflamed, preventing the mouth from fully opening.
-For most people, fully opening the mouth means opening it — a little greater than the width of two fingers.
+For most people, fully opening the mouth means opening it

 When the mouth’s opening movement is restricted, a number of problems can arise.
 These include feeding and swallowing problems, oral hygiene issues, and even difficulty speaking.
 While trismus is not widespread in the population, it’s sometimes commonly seen in certain groups, particularly in those who: